dyninst/scalable_tools_workshop/petascale2022/registration.md

 <b>[Registration](https://www.secure.granlibakken.net/conference/)</b>: This will
 be handled directly by the resort (enter group code "TOOLS22").
 Note that the cost is all-inclusive, including meeting registration, lodging, and meals.

+Once you have registered with Granlibakken, please allow them 1 - 2 business days to process, at which point you should get an email with your confirmation number.
+If you do not receive a confirmation, you can call them at (530) 583-4242.

 <b>Ground transportation</b>: If you need transportation between Reno Airport and Granlibakken, you can arrange a shuttle by contacting [North Lake Tahoe Express](https://www.northlaketahoeexpress.com/).
 Theses shuttles are a bit expensive so you might also consider renting a car.
 Note that the Granlibakken meeting registration page asks about your arrival and departure flights.
 You can ignore this part of the form as Granlibakken no longer arranges ground transportation.

 <p>